jfinancial/cheatsheets/reactive/reactor-spring-webflux.md

 #### Reactive Pipeline
-- To make your code reactive you have to be *within* the reative pipeline.
+- To make your code reactive you have to be *within* the reactive pipeline.
 The following code is not creative because the real work is done outside the pipeline:

 ```java
 public class NonReactiveController {